 - known or potential rates of improvement or deterioration in:

 - the adult,

 - in the capabilities of their support system.

-Decision specific mental capacity assessments will have been reviewed and are shared at the meeting.
+Decision-specific mental capacity assessments will have been reviewed and should be shared at the meeting.
 Discussion will need to focus upon contingency planning based upon risk.

-It may be decided to continue providing opportunities for the individual to accept support and to monitor the situation.
+It may be decided to continue providing opportunities for the adult to accept support and to monitor the situation.
 Clear timescales will be set for providing opportunities and for monitoring.

-Where possible, indicators that risks may be increasing will be identified that will trigger agreed responses from agencies, organisations or people involved in a proactive and timely way.
+Where possible, indicators that risks may be increasing will be identified, and these indicators will trigger agreed responses from agencies, organisations or adult’s involved in a proactive and timely way.

 There will be multi-agency agreement to the timescales set according to the circumstances of the case.

-The chair of the multi-agency review will ensure clarity is brought to timescales for implementing contingency plans, so that where there is a legal and professional remedy so risk is responded to and harm is prevented.
+The chair of the multi-agency review will ensure clarity is brought to timescales for implementing contingency plans, to ensure that any legal and professional remedies are applied so risk is responded to and harm is prevented.